 The Honors in the Major Program (HMP) is a unique opportunity for a motivated and gifted art major to create a body of artwork, research papers, and/or written thesis, beyond basic requirements, toward an advanced individualized portfolio.
 Using visual language appropriate to a specific thematic concentration or media, the resulting portfolio is preparation for graduate or career pursuits.
-To receive honors credit, at the end of each course, the students must present his or her work to the chair and review committee selected to oversee the progress of the thesis/project.
+To receive honors credit, at the end of each course, the student must present his or her work to the Honors review committee selected to oversee the progress of the thesis/project.
 Upon successful completion of the required 12 credits, the student is recognized as an honors student on his or her transcript.
-The honors program is designed to begin junior year and extend through senior year.
-Sophomore students with concentrations in the Art, Design, or Art Education Options can apply for admission into the honors program during the second semester of their sophomore year.